Please review the international application instructions to ensure your application is complete. A complete application file consists of:

 English language proficiency

-Students whose native language is not English must demonstrate English language proficiency.
+With the exception of students whose primary and secondary education took place in Australia, Canada (English Provinces), Great Britain, Ireland, New Zealand or the U.S., applicants must demonstrate English proficiency.
 This is generally demonstrated by a minimum score on the Test of English as a Foreign Language (TOEFL) of 80 (iBT) or 550 (paper-based), or a minimum IELTS score of 6.5.
 Students who are earning a transferable associate's degree from a Washington State community college and have "B" or better grades in two English composition courses are NOT required to submit TOEFL or IELTS scores.
 TOEFL scores must be sent directly from the Educational Testing Service and must be postmarked by the priority application deadline.
 Photocopies of TOEFL score reports cannot be accepted.

 Students whose English language proficiency does not yet meet minimum requirements may be considered for Conditional Admission, a program that allows students to be fully admitted to the university upon successfully completing at least one quarter of the Intensive English Program.